Apollo's Templates

 Hunt the missing number.

-Find a row, column, or box that only needs one more number.
+Find a row, column or box that only needs one more number.
 Ask which one is missing — write it in.
-Each answer opens up the next.
+Each answer opens the next.

 4